 - Application form for a licence to sell animals

 - Plan of the premises (Grant of new licence or variation of an existing licence to extend the licensed area)

 - Evidence that you have, or do not require, planning permission to operate your business

 - Copies of any relevant qualifications you have in the care and management of Animals

 If you do not have electronic copies, scanned documents are acceptable, providing the relevant information is clear.
 If you're unable to provide electronic versions of these documents you will be unable to apply online.

-After you have applied for a licence to provide boarding for cats or dogs
+After you have applied for a licence to sell animals

 We will acknowledge receipt of your application normally within 3 working days and let you know the next steps.
 We may consult with other authorities, such as the Police, Fire Authority, Animal Welfare Officer and other Council Departments, as part of the consideration of your application.